JarbasHiveMind/HiveMind-community-docs/docs/nodes.md

 ## LocalHive

-The LocalHive is a hardened mycroft skills service, the mycroft messagebus is replaced with a hivemind connection
+The LocalHive is a hardened ovos-core, the OVOS messagebus is replaced with a hivemind connection

 https://github.com/JarbasHiveMind/LocalHive